CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Leaves –** These are the main money source within Crestfallen.
 Leaves were originally created through an Alchemical and Enchantment technique that solidified Essence inside of a trees leaves.
 This made them highly sought after.
 100 leaves may be turned in during the course of an event to gain 1 bonus CP or 500 leaves may be turning in once a year to gain 1 bonus Essence.
 Please note that players are restricted to how many bonus CP they may gain during the course of an event.

 **Resources –** These are in game items that allow characters to build tagged items, develop new designs, and maintain tagged items that are starting to deteriorate.
+Get them either through gathering, harvesting, or they can be found as treasure.
+The basic crafting resources can be used in any of the crafting types interchangeably.
+These are common components.
+Used to make whatever your whatever you are creating according to the recipe.

+- basic - A specific type of basic component used in many recipes.
+Interchangeable.
+- common
+- rare - rare components or the ones that are very very specific.

 **Essence -** This is the amount of life force found within the character at the time.
 This can be used to survive a character death, help bring another character back to life, fuel magic in unexpected ways, to infuse crafted items and more.